 Program Goals and Objectives

-To prepare graduates for competitive entry-level positions in the field of dietetics.
+To prepare graduates for competitive entry-level positions in the field of nutrition and dietetics.

 - Over a five-year period, 90% of interns enrolled in the DI program will complete the program within 16 months, which is 150% of the program duration.